Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 A major breakthrough was achieved in 2011 when bipolar magnetization switching was demonstrated in perpendicular Pt/Co/AlO$_x$ dots \cite{Miron2011b}, establishing the relevance of SOT for applications.
-Miron \textit{et al.} observed that the symmetry of the switching field corresponds to a DL torque consistent with either the SHE or the iSGE, and argued that the SHE of Pt alone could not account for the magnitude of the torque.
-Other experiments favored a SHE-only explanation of the switching mechanism \cite{Liu2012c}, triggering an ongoing debate on the origin of the torques (see Section \ref{MML:origin}).
-These experiments were rapidly followed by measurements of SOTs and magnetization switching in Ta/CoFeB/MgO \cite{Liu2012,Kim2013,Garello2013,Emori2013,Avci2014} and W/CoFeB/MgO layers \cite{Pai2012}, which showed that the DL SOT correlates with the sign of the spin-orbit coupling constant and the SHE of the NM layer, whereas the FL torque has a more erratic behavior depending on the type of FM and interface structure \cite{Pai2015}.
+The authors observed that the symmetry of the switching field corresponds to a damping-like torque consistent with either the SHE or the iSGE, and argued that the SHE of Pt alone could not account for the magnitude of the torque.
+Other experiments favored a SHE-only explanation of the switching mechanism \cite{Liu2012c}, triggering an ongoing debate on the origin of the torques (see Subsection \ref{MML:origin}).
+These experiments were rapidly followed by measurements of SOTs and magnetization switching in Ta/CoFeB/MgO \cite{Liu2012,Kim2013,Garello2013,Emori2013,Avci2014} and W/CoFeB/MgO layers \cite{Pai2012}, which showed that the damping-like SOT correlates with the sign of the spin-orbit coupling constant and the SHE of the nonmagnetic metal layer, whereas the field-like torque has a more erratic behavior depending on the type of ferromagnet and interface structure \cite{Pai2015}.

 The largest SOT efficiencies are found in the 5$d$ metals, in particular for the highly resistive $\beta$-phase of W and Ta as well for fcc Pt (Fig.~\ref{Fig_SOTrho}).
 In metals where the spin Hall conductivity $\sigma_{\rm sh}$ is of intrinsic origin, the spin Hall angle is directly proportional to the longitudinal resistivity, given by $\theta_{\rm sh} =\sigma_{\rm sh}\rho$.
 Pt and Pd display a large SOT efficiency despite their moderate resistivity \cite{Nguyen2016,Ghosh2017}, which is attributed to their large intrinsic $\sigma_{\rm sh}$ and density of states at the Fermi level \cite{Freimuth2010,Freimuth2015}.
-Enhanced efficiencies can be obtained in multilayers where the FM is sandwiched between two NM with opposite spin Hall angle \cite{Woo2014,Yu2016a}.
-Results obtained on symmetric multilayers such as (Co/Pd)$_n$ \cite{Jamali2013}, on the other hand, are more controversial because of the expected compensation of the SOT from the top and bottom interfaces and the neglected influence of thermal voltages.
+Large damping-like and field-like SOT efficiencies have been reported also by replacing the nonmagnetic metal by an intermetallic antiferromagnet such as IrMn \cite{Tshitoyan2015,Oh2016,Wu2016b,Zhang2016b} and PtMn \cite{Ou2016b}, which allows for including exchange-biased systems in SOT devices (Subsection~\ref{MML:switching:zerofield}).